gamerboy2002lol/ParziStarWarsMod/FAQ.md

 ###Q: Will you be adding Clone Wars, Rebels, Old Republic, etc. content?

-A: We will be adding as much content as our humble team possible can.
+A: We will be adding as much content as our humble team possibly can.
 That content will span across many different time periods and timelines.